-Learn how to install SSL certificate on Apache webserver running on Linux machine.
-Steps includes installation, configuration and verification.
+Learn how to install an SSL certificate on the Apache webserver running on the Linux machine.
+Steps include installation, configuration, and verification.

 Before we start will SSL certificate steps lets run through below pre-requisite:

-- You have Apache webserver running on your Linux machine.
+- You have an Apache webserver running on your Linux machine.

-- You have generated CSR file and submitted to certificate vendor.
-Read here : steps to generate CSR.
+- You have generated a CSR file and submitted it to the certificate vendor.
+Read here: steps to generate CSR.

-- You have received SSL certificate file from vendor.
+- You have received an SSL certificate file from the vendor.

 -----BEGIN CERTIFICATE----- OVowgZYxCzAJBgNVBAYTAk1ZMREwDwYDVQQIDAhTZWxhbmdv cjEWMBQGA1UEBwwNUGV0YWxpbmcgSmF5YTEdMBsGA1UECgwUTEFGQVJHRSBBU0lB IFNkbiBCaGQxFTATBgNVBAsMDExhZmFyZ2UgQXNpYTEmMCQGA1UEAwwdY3VzdG9t ZXJwb3J0YWwubGFmYXJnZS5jb20ubXkwggEiMA0GCSqGSIb3DQEBAQUAA4IBDwAw ggEKAoIBAQC5MP8NYcSJugZWWcRSKvtFFXaHNDHl9zTocAfKfxmFJyoHATRXPu1A dRJKE3sKYxW+uEMdfsdpGKaXOv8y+72PEay/V/s3Wiyyv1SEpU1CqPbVkjTRBdmx A7Xso9tkrBQUIf6ICn+HBZesJ+l2WOWs1xNL/XLx7MEaDKGnhnnxyCF1U7R6J8Bh QGMHQzdDyXWjIRxyQIJ2VmFB7eJ0OJZUXpWZXTxyZjjQZr22Tr+xN+gu9LjavPxO lVyDqXJG+V1ouFfk5zG6hXFnQeYzCAGVTpCRss/JW1fBCyTzJj+SEqPDzYj8hwww RSJlFuGVYmybNW1SCUFxXRoDFjRh04yxAgMBAAGjggJ5MIICdTAoBgNVHREEITAf gh1jdXN0b21lcnBvcnRhbC5sYWZhcmdlLmNvbS5teTAJBgNVHRMEAjAAMA4GA1Ud DwEB/wQEAwIFoDBhBgNVHSAEWjBYMFYGBmeBDAECAjBMMCMGCCsGAQUFBwIBFhdo dHRwczovL2Quc3ltY2IuY29tL2NwczAlBggrBgEFBQcCAjAZDBdodHRwczovL2Qu c3ltY2IuY29tL3JwYTArBgNVHR8EJDAiMCCgHqAchhpodHRwOi8vc3Muc3ltY2Iu Y29tL3NzLmNybDAdBgNVHSUEFjAUBggrBgEFBQcDAQYIKwYBBQUHAwIwHwYDVR0j BBgwFoAUX2DPYZBV34RDFIpgKrL1evRDGO8wVwYIKwYBBQUHAQEESzBJMB8GCCsG AQUFBzABhhNodHRwOi8vc3Muc3ltY2QuY29tMCYGCCsGAQUFBzAChhpodHRwOi8v c3Muc3ltY2IuY29tL3NzLmNydDCCAQMGCisGAQQB1nkCBAIEgfQEgfEA7wB2AN3r HSt6DU+mIIuBrYFocH4ujp0B1VyIjT0RxM227L7MAAABVirLn4IAAAQDAEcwRQIg MiUcoABrkMnSdbc9U4zKUvKijKOsocUbhfeAAbCYFUYCIQCOfhqeLIgADRcxOW+h HEazFjqFdwIAluchDlXLss3jvFxHpI0Tyg00NIR7kJivaP3 scDCpInpcg/xKTzM8aewc1cmkDM8hm9j2VZ0yQgcc+rd8ZHQibb0M4WAPDel/tFO 5YodvCGJtkLIItei20qtkqZ4fMuW5A -----END CERTIFICATE-----